markdessain/bridge/academy/emails/2016-11-23-weekly_reminder.md

 Hello Everyone,

+Sorry for the slightly late reminder, bridge will be on as usual although I will be unavalible this week - thank you Kit for stepping in.
+Details are below as usual and see you all next week.

 #### Holland Park Bridge Group Reminder

 Just a quick reminder about the bridge this _Wednesday_ at _The Walmer Castle_.
 As usual it will continue to be a gentle duplicate where everyone is welcome and Kit will be available throughout the evening to answer any bridge related questions.